Mario Yamasaki: UFC career

 Yamasaki first became affiliated with the UFC (then owned by Semaphore Entertainment Group), when both he and his brother helped the promotion organize their first event in Brazil, UFC Brazil: Ultimate Brazil in São Paulo.
 After the event, Yamasaki asked UFC referee 'Big' John McCarthy if there were any referee positions available with the company, and was told that the company was looking for someone, marking the beginning of Yamasaki's career as an MMA referee.

 At UFC 142 Yamasaki controversially disqualified Erick Silva for illegal blows to the head of Carlo Prater.
 After the bout, in-ring announcer Joe Rogan criticized Yamasaki for making a bad decision.
 The UFC upheld his decision and did not seek appeal.

 At UFC Fight Night: Machida vs. Anders, Yamasaki was criticized by observers, including Dana White, after he failed to stop a fight between Valentina Shevchenko and Priscila Cachoeira: Shevchenko landed over two hundred strikes to Cachoeira's three.
 Yamasaki later said that he let the fight go on because he wanted to "allow [Cachoeira] to be a warrior and keep fighting".
 Dana White has previously repeatedly called for Yamasaki to be precluded from refereeing future UFC events, due to numerous similar controversies.
 Since the event, Yamasaki has not applied for any UFC refereeing jobs although he has refereed a few other smaller organizations' events.

 He announced in 2021 that he planned on applying for more regular officiating assignments, as well as taking a judging course organized by the California State Athletic Commission.

 Personal life

 Yamasaki lives between São Paulo, Brazil, and Bethesda, Maryland, with his wife and children, where he co-owns and operates a chain of Brazilian jiu-jitsu schools.
 Yamasaki also owns a construction company in the United States.
 Yamasaki comes from a martial arts family.
 Both his father Shigueru Yamasaki and uncle Shigueto Yamasaki are high ranking judoka in Brazil.
 His brother Fernando Yamasaki holds black belt ranks in both Brazilian jiu-jitsu and judo.
-His cousin Shigueto Yamasaki, Jr. is also a judoka who represented Brazil at the 1992 Summer Olympics.
+His cousin Shigueto Yamasaki, Jr. represented Brazil competing in judo at the 1992 Summer Olympics.